 Projects in the TIP are required to be consistent with the MTP.
-In order to be considered consistent, a project in the TIP must be listed in the MTP as a planned regionally significant project (i.e. a new or expanded roadway) or otherwise captured in a program of projects (i.e. preservation program or bicycle/pedestrian program).
+To be considered consistent, a project in the TIP must be listed in the MTP as a planned regionally significant project (e.g. a new or expanded roadway) or otherwise captured in a program of projects (e.g. preservation program or bicycle/pedestrian program).